Table of contents

 The number of bacteria in the tract is a lot.
 While they are there to help in the functioning of the bowels, some cause inflammation or infections.
 Also, a change in the function of bacteria can lead to severe gastrointestinal irritation symptoms.

 Foods and dietary plans can contribute to increased symptoms.
-For instance, dairy products can lead to diarrhoea, carbonated products to the gaseous and bloated abdomen, smoking to inflammation, etc. To avoid this, consult with your doctor and/or dietician to sort this out for you.
+For instance, dairy products can lead to diarrhea, carbonated products to the gaseous and bloated abdomen, smoking to inflammation, etc. To avoid this, consult the doctor and/or dietician to sort this out.

-This can be dietary concerns like carbonated foods, high-fibre foods can cause it.
+This can be caused due to dietary concerns like carbonated and high-fiber foods.